darinz/DL/11_Optimization/04_federated_learning.md

 - **Sharing only model updates** instead of raw data
 - **Enabling collaborative training** across multiple parties
 - **Preserving data privacy** and regulatory compliance

+> **Geometric Intuition:** Imagine each device as a chef perfecting a recipe with local ingredients.
+Instead of sharing the ingredients, each chef shares their improved recipe, which is then averaged to create a better global recipe.

 ## Mathematical Foundation